andrewdnguyen/activ5-bluetooth-web/README.md

 ## Example

-To run the example project clone the repo and run `npm install` from the Example directory first.
+To run the example project clone the repo and run `npm install` and then `npm start` from the Example directory first.

 ## Requirements